1Marc/marcgrabanski.com/src/pages/articles/2010-08-12-increase-productivity-mission/index.md

 ## Productivity Tools

 I think when I'm most productive I'm thinking less about my tools and more about what I want to accomplish.
-My tools revert to a piece of paper or whiteboard and I
--forget
-- to use all my tools that I was using when I lost sight of the "why".
+My tools revert to a piece of paper or whiteboard and I **forget** to use all my tools that I was using when I lost sight of the "why".
 Tools such as GTD tools are great on a per-task basis, but don't let them take your sight off the overall mission.

 ## Conclusion